Lorriu/Lorriu.github.io/README.md

 ## License

-This project is not licenses and create for practice purposes only, this application should not be used for commercial purposes.
+This project is not licensed and was created for practice purposes only, this application should not be used for commercial purposes.